AnyBody/GRF-prediction/README.md

 ### Including the class templates

+> **Note**: This step is no longer necessary.
+As of AMMR v2.1  the Ground Reaction force class templates are part the model repository.
+See the [MoCap GRF prediction example](https://anyscript.org/ammr-doc/auto_examples/Mocap/plot_Plug-in-gait_Simple_FullBody_GRFPrediction.html).

-The following shows how to add ground reaction force prediction to a mocap example application from AMMR.
+~~The following shows how to add ground reaction force prediction to a mocap example application from AMMR.~~

-1. Download the files from this folder and place them in the same directory as the main file.
+1. ~~Download the files from this folder and place them in the same directory as the main file.~~

 ![image](https://cloud.githubusercontent.com/assets/1038978/19969138/ba3a37f4-a1d7-11e6-9998-5b76ecaf4de2.png)

-2. Open the main file of your model and add the following to the top of the main file (MoCap_FullBody.main.any):
+2. ~~Open the main file of your model and add the following to the top of the main file (MoCap_FullBody.main.any):~~
    ```c++
    // Include the classes for Ground Reaction Force Prediction
    #include "GRFPrediction/FootPlateConditionalContact.any"